lamki/selenaUTM/README.md

 # selenaUTM
 Web Scraping using Selenium

-This script basically go through all application and find application for SCSR Program and return their name and application ID.
+This script basically go through all application and find application for SCSR Program and return the applicant name and application ID.

 Disclaimer: